-Or tell somebody with access to run that (msuchy has access).
+If you cannot run that, tell somebody with access to run that (msuchy, praiskup, jkadlcik).

-Check if the MODIFIED bugs (that are not ON_QA) are fixed in released Copr or not, move them ON_QA if they are:
+Check if the MODIFIED bugs (that are not ON_QA) are fixed in released Copr or not, move them ON_QA.

 Fix this document to make it easy for the release nanny of the next release to use it.